© 2020 by Rabbi Zvi Aviner

 YHVH is mine!

-“And they were in the field…” (Genesis 4:8) which is a classical nickname for Mt.
+“And they were in the field…” (Genesis 4:8) which is the classical nickname for Mt.
 Moriah.
-Cain’s decision to murder his brother had already been made, and al l he needed was a spark of rage to push him forwards to execute his plan.
+Cain’s decision to murder his brother had already been made, and all he needed was a spark of rage to push him forwards and execute his plan.
 The rabbis in the Talmud debate about the nature of that final spark.

 Some say they argued about a woman.
 (The first generation married their sisters.)
 Indeed, how many people would be killed in the future for that very fight? .

-Others say they argued about the ownership of “the field,” of Mt Moriah Indeed, how many people in the future would be killed for the same fight over the ownership of Mt Moriiah and Jerusalem?
+Others say they argued about the ownership of “the field,” of Mt Moriah Indeed, how many people in the future would be killed for the same claim of ownership over Mt Moriah and Jerusalem?

 And what an irony!
 Each brother could have for himself half of the world, yet they clashed about the ownership of a small strip of land: Mt.
 Moriah.